Ann Goldstein (translator): Accolades

-Jennifer Maloney in The Wall Street Journal writes in 2016:
+Jennifer Maloney in The Wall Street Journal wrote in 2016:

 "Translators rarely achieve celebrity status.
 But as Ms. Ferrante’s star has risen, so too has Ms. Goldstein’s.
 Her English translations of the four books in Ms. Ferrante’s Neapolitan series have sold more than a million copies in North America, the U.K., Australia and New Zealand.
 Ms. Goldstein ... is now one of the most sought-after translators of Italian literature."

 Robert Weil, editor-in-chief and publishing director of Liveright, has said of Goldstein, “Her name on a book now is gold."